COMMONLY ASKED QUESTIONS

 What is the tryout process like?

 Do I have to attend the tryouts if I want to play travel?
+I missed tryouts and registration - what should I do?

 How often do travel teams practice?
+What days?

 What day do the games occur on?